jmhmaxsat/RASLite/README.md

 # RASLite

-This repository contains the code to the RASLite algorithm for the MaxSAT proposed in our paper:
+This repository contains the code to the RASLite algorithm for the MaxSAT proposed in our paper :

-RASLite: Enhancing (W)PMS Solvers Through Dynamic Initial Weight Approach.
+RASLite : Enhancing (W)PMS Solvers Through Dynamic Initial Weight Approach.

 ## Installation